Getting ready for Cloud in Singapore

 Singapore also announced several initiatives such as creating the Singapore Government Technology Stack, a suite of common software components used in application development that will allow agencies to develop websites and services faster, without worrying about the nuts and bolts.
 In November 2018, IMDA launched the GoCloud programme to help ICT SME.
 Businesses will be able to train their workers in emerging technologies, helping them to upskill.
 The training will target different levels and functions of the organisation, and this alignment in mindset will be required in the transformation.

 Singapore is already seeing increasing signs of take up.
 Monster, an online recruitment service, reported in their Employment Index Q1 2019 that cloud computing is the most demanded skill in Singapore, followed by data scientists.

 How should companies get ready?

 Migrating the nation onto cloud may present a compelling opportunity for private sector to lend its expertise and experience to government and businesses.
 However, many Singapore firms cannot keep up with cloud adoption.
-In the Cloud Security Threat Report 2019 by Symantec, almost 63% of companies in Singapore believe their cyber-security practices are unable to mature fast enough to keep up with the rapid expansion of cloud applications.
+In the Cloud Security Threat Report 2019 by Symantec, almost 63 percent of companies in Singapore believe their cyber-security practices are unable to mature fast enough to keep up with the rapid expansion of cloud applications.
 Threats are exacerbated by overtaxed IT staff and risky end-user behaviour.
-Oversharing is another problem, with about 93% of global respondents estimating that more than a third of their files in the cloud should not be there.
+Oversharing is another problem, with about 93 percent of global respondents estimating that more than a third of their files in the cloud should not be there.